Preparing for College Selecting a College Paying for College

 • Check with your or your family's employer, professional association(s), or labor union(s).
 They often sponsor grants, scholarships, or loans.
 Some employers will pay part of the price of continuing education for their employees who enroll in job related courses.

-Download a list of useful higher education web sites which includes education options in Minnesota, financial aid, and college and scholarship search sites.
+Download a list of useful higher education websites which includes education options in Minnesota, financial aid, and college and scholarship search sites.